 The Board confirms that there is an ongoing process for identifying, evaluating and managing significant risks faced by the Group.
 While the Board reiterates that the risk management and systems of internal control are continuously improved in line with evolving business developments, it should also be noted that all the risk management systems and systems of internal control can only manage rather than eliminate the risks of failure to achieve business objectives.
 Therefore, these systems of internal control and risk management in the Group can only provide reasonable but not absolute assurance against all material misstatements, frauds and losses.

-Pursuant to Paragraph 15.23 of the Bursa Securities’s MMLR, the External Auditors have conducted an assurance engagement on this Statement for inclusion in the Annual Report for the financial year ended 31 August 2017.
-Their assurance engagement was performed pursuant to the scope set out in Recommended Practice Guide (“RPG”) 5 (Revised): Guidance for Auditors on Engagements to Report on the Statement on Risk Management and Internal Control issued by Malaysian Institute of Accountants.
+Pursuant to Paragraph 15.23 of the Bursa Securities’s MMLR, the External Auditors have conducted a limited assurance engagement on this Statement for inclusion in the Annual Report for the financial year ended 31 August 2018.
+Their assurance engagement was performed pursuant to the scope set out in Audit and Assurance Practice Guide (“AAPG”) 3: Guidance for Auditors on Engagements to Report on the Statement on Risk Management in accordance with ISAE 3000 (Revised 2015) and Internal Control issued by Malaysian Institute of Accountants.

-For the financial year under review, there were no significant control failures, weaknesses that result in material losses and require disclosure were identified.
-The Board is of the view that the systems of internal control and risk management, procedures and processes in place are reasonable, adequate and effective in safeguarding the assets of the Group, interests of shareholders and other stakeholders.
+For the financial year under review, the Board is of the view that the systems of internal control and risk management, procedures and processes in place are reasonable, adequate and effective in safeguarding the assets of the Group, interests of shareholders and other stakeholders.